 The legal working hours (Temps de travail) in France is fixed at 35 hours per week.
 As with many things, this simple statement and the legislation that backs it up is not as simple as it may seem.
 This controversial framework was introduced in 2000 by a left-wing government, but the Right got into power shortly afterwards and have been busy modifying things.
 At the moment, the concept as a whole is under threat.
 The impact on practices in smaller companies has been minimal, especially for white-collar jobs.

 The 35-hour rule applies to all employees except those with special working conditions, such as sales representatives, executives, limited liability company managers, caretakers in residential buildings and domestic staff.
-There are many other exceptions, so the main beneficiaries are blue-collar workers and those in large organisations.
+There are many other exceptions, so the main beneficiaries are blue-collar workers and those in large organisations, but even these people work for more than 35 hours.
+All together, French workers put in an average of almost 40 hours a week.

 35 hours are not a compulsory maximum for a week's work, but a reference point for the calculation of overtime as all supplementary hours working must be remunerated.
 Using the legislation as a guide, companies are free to introduce their own practices for working hours or introduce part-time schedules.
 Some professions and industries make collective agreements.